 In my research, I made sure that cost, network quality, and compatibility were at the top of my list.
 Many of the monthly plans I found appealed to people with different personal device habits.
 Check out which plan best suits your needs.

-Bring Your Own Phone Plans
+What Does Bring Your Own Phone Mean?

 Bring your own phone plans allow you to buy a service plan and apply it to a device you already own.
 The BYOD trend is captured by most providers who realize that a BYOD strategy is important in retaining and acquiring new customers.
 This BYOD trend is constantly growing due to the expenses of phones and because people like to keep their phone and information for just a little while longer.
 Wireless carriers deploy a BYOD strategy with this knowledge, offering incentives within their BYOP program.